Vagabond Presented by Beach House

 Director: Agnès Varda

-Starring: Sandrine Bonnaire, Macha Méril, Stéphane Freiss, Laurence Cortadellas, Marthe Jarnias, Yolande Moreau
+Cast: Sandrine Bonnaire, Macha Méril, Stéphane Freiss, Laurence Cortadellas, Marthe Jarnias, Yolande Moreau

 Each year Maryland Film Festival invites members of our community known best for work outside the realm of film to select a favorite title to introduce.
 This year we’re thrilled to have Baltimore- based musical duo Beach House as guest-hosts—and equally thrilled by their selection, Agnès Varda’s 1985 poetic masterpiece Vagabond.